 What problems would arise if you lost a key employee or director due to Cancer or death?

-Would the company have enough savings to replay loans or finance without this key employee to support and drive the business?
+Would the company have enough savings to repay loans or finance without this key employee to support and drive the business?

 raising finance for GROWTH